 Like I said earlier, God is up to something much bigger than I can possibly fathom.
 I suspect I’m about to experience His strength and provisions in new ways.
 In the midst of this, I need your prayers.
 Can I count on them, please?

-This is a significant transition, a faith-stretching endeavor.
+This is a significant life transition, a faith-stretching endeavor.
 No doubt it’ll give me lots to blog about in the days ahead.
 Stay tuned as I share my faith story with you.

 Know you are loved,